 There is consensus that tall players have an advantage over other players in football, and the shortest football players are not as good.
 However, it has been proven on various occasions that size does not matter in football.
 Matter of fact, some of the shortest players in football, namely Lionel Messi and Diego Maradona, amongst others, have used their short stature and low centre of gravity to get past defenders with ease.

-Top 10 Shortest Football Players of All Time
+Top 10 Shortest Football Players Ever (Ranked)

 However, Messi’s example is an elite reference since he is arguably the best player in the world.
 While being tall or short has its advantages in every sport, it is never a guarantee of genius.
 Today, we will be taking a look at the shortest football players in the history of the sport who have not let their height come in between their goal.

-Top 10 World’s Shortest Football Players
+List of World’s Shortest Football Players in History

-10) Bernard – 164 CM
+10) Bernard – Brazil

 Brazilian attacking midfielder Bernard has played at numerous clubs, but his career started gaining recognition when he won three Ukrainian Super League titles with Shakhtar Donetsk.
 After this Everton signed him and he amassed 84 appearances for the Toffees from 2018 to 2021.
-Bernard’s best moment at Everton was scoring the winning goal in an enthralling 5-4 win against Tottenham Hotspurs in a FA Cup fixture at Goodison Park.
+Bernard’s best moment at Everton was scoring the winning goal in an enthralling 5-4 win against Tottenham Hotspur in a FA Cup fixture at Goodison Park.

 Key Stats | Figures |